 $ poetry add my_package

-Poetry should find and install your package and update your pyproject.toml
+Poetry should find and install your package and update your pyproject.toml file with this new dependency.

 You can add as many package indexes as you need without issue.